 Once you’ve set these type of work-life boundaries, you’ll be amazed at how much freer and lighter you feel in your downtime, making it much easier to renew and rejuvenate yourself and the energy you bring to your business.

-AVOID BURNOUT METHOD #3: Change up your routine
+3. Change up your routine

 Shaking up your old routine actually creates new neural pathways in your brain that will reinvigorate you and help you perform better in your business.

 For one thing, you can practice a technique called priming, which involves making changes to your environment that affect your mindset.

 You can also experiment with changing your physical stance to affect your mood.
 For example, as silly as it may sound, get into “superhero” stance, or power pose, for a couple of minutes each day, standing tall and victorious with your hands on your hips while you visualize yourself as Superman or Superwoman!

 Do this and you actually change the biochemistry in your body.
 Your stress hormones go down and your endorphins increase, which will make you much more alert and focused when you sit back down to work!